 - April 4, 2019

 Note that this event is fully registered!
-If you have registered but will be unable to attend, please let us know (email@example.com) so that we may open slots for others.
+All registrants should have received an email giving venue and parking details.
+If you have registered but have not received this information, please contact us (email@example.com).
+Also, if have registered but are unable to attend, please let us know so that we may open your slot.
 Thank you.

 Nurses and other health care providers are invited to attend the 6th Massachusetts Regional Caring Science Consortium (MRCSC) half-day conference on Thursday, April 4, 2019 at Regis College, Weston, MA from 7:30 am to 12 noon.
 The theme of this Conference is The Healing Power of Caring Communication and Relationships with Self and Others in Nursing Practice and Educational Settings.
 The conference features keynote speaker Sheila Davis, DNP, ANP-BC, FAAN, Chief of Clinical Operations and the Chief Nursing Officer at Partners In Health (PIH) and presentations by a panel of nurse Caritas Coaches, graduates of the Watson Caring Science Institute’s Caritas Coach Education Program® (CCEP).

 Continental breakfast, parking, and nursing contact hours will be provided.
 There is no fee to attend, but registration is required by April 1, 2019.
 We are currently taking reservations on this site (Click on REGISTER NOW) or, if you prefer, you may contact Lynne Wagner at firstname.lastname@example.org for information and registration.
 All registrations will be confirmed.
 Registrants will receive further conference details before the conference.
-If you have comments or questions, please leave them in the space below and we will get back to you.
+If you have comments or questions, please contact Lynne Wagner at email@example.com.

 The keynote speaker, Sheila Davis, DNP, ANP-BC, FAAN, brings a rich and global perspective of Caring Communication with world-wide communities and health care partnerships.
 Partners In Health is an international health organization relentlessly committed to improving the global health of the poor and marginalized, particularly in underdeveloped countries.
 The organization, founded in 1987, builds local capacity and works closely with impoverished communities to deliver high quality health care, address public health challenges and the root causes of illness, train providers, advance research and advocate for global policy change.
 Dr. Davis was the Chief of the Ebola Response from September of 2014 to May of 2016 where she led emergency response for and transition to health system strengthening in Sierra Leone and Liberia.
 As the Chief of Clinical Operations and Nursing, she oversees nursing, supply chain, safety and security, medical informatics, laboratory, pharmacy, infrastructure, biomed and quality of care.
 She has been a nursing leader in the field of HIV/AIDS since its emergence in the mid-1980s and served on the National Board of the Association of Nurses AIDS Care (ANAC).
 She entered the global health arena in 1999 responding to the global HIV pandemic working in a number of countries.
 She was the co-founder of a small NGO that worked in South Africa and Boston from 2004-2010 on health projects, including a rural village nurse clinic.